 Battle between workers and U.S. marshals at East St. Louis

 This was the first major defeat for the Knights of Labor.
 Up to this point, it had seemed a growing force in American life.
 A few weeks after the strike’s defeat, the Knights convened a special assembly where it banned the organization from participating in strikes.
 This was a terrible idea as employers who had previously capitulated to the Knights immediately rolled back workers’ gains, knowing the central organization had taken away their best weapon to maintain those victories.
-Combined with the Haymarket incident a couple of months later (Powderly himself refused to do anything for the anarchists thrown in prison for it), the corporate-dominated media was able to paint the Knights as violent radicals and public sympathy turned against them.
+Combined with the Haymarket incident shortly thereafter (Powderly himself refused to do anything for the anarchists thrown in prison for it), the corporate-dominated media was able to paint the Knights as violent radicals and public sympathy turned against them.
 Moreover, workers felt betrayed by Powderly for his actions during the year.
 The organization would decline soon after, with a loss of 90 percent of members by 1890, and the American Federation of Labor would rise in its place as the primary union organization of American workers, or at least the ones the AFL would accept.

 Martin Irons would be banned from the Knights for leading this disastrous strike and was blacklisted from the railroad.
 He died in poverty in 1900.